twilight-rs/twilight/book/src/overview.md

         cluster_spawn.up().await;
     });

-    // The http client is seperate from the gateway, so startup a new
+    // The http client is separate from the gateway, so startup a new
     // one, also use Arc such that it can be cloned to other threads. let http = Arc::new(HttpClient::new(token));